A few things you should be aware of from the start.

 Before her message to RH disappeared from the net, I was able to copy it.
 Other than listing RH’s name and address and my blocking out her name and e-mail address, here is (word for word) what it said:

 “Hi there!
 This is your cousin, XXXXX, from St. Louis, daughter of Gene and Tillie.
 I’m in California now.
 I’ve been looking for you for ages, and I hope you will see this and respond.
-Janis and Neil and Don are all online, and we write notes to one another frequently.
+Janis and Neil (and Don, a cousin, also in St. Louis at the time) are all online, and we write notes to one another frequently.
 We’ve wanted to include you in our emails, but had no idea how to contact you.
 Please, Ronnie, just send me an email.
 Love, XXXXX”

 To me, this was a kind of confirmation that Ronnie intended to break off all communication with family.
 Perhaps this was because of the spoiled-ass way he acted in those days.